 Click for a larger image.

-Click here to read the story in its entirety on The New Yorker webpage.
-Jeffrey Eugenides’s “Find the Bad Guy” was originally published in the November 18, 2013 issue of The New Yorker.
+Click here to read the abstract of the story on The New Yorker webpage (this week’s story is available only for subscribers).
+Karl Ove Knausgaard’s “Come Together” (tr. from the Norwegian by Don Bartlett) was originally published in the February 17, 2014 issue of The New Yorker.

 Click for a larger image.